tanfwong/rfsoc_notes/_sources/ch4/loops.md

 {numref}`sec:pro-con`.

 ## Loop Pipelining
-* By default, Vitis HLS automatically pipelines a loop whose *iteration/trip count* is larger than $64$.
-This trip count threshold for automatic pipelining can be set as a configuration parameter in Vitis HLS.

-* We may also invoke loop pipelining by using [`#pragma HLS pipeline`](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-pipeline) as shown in the following C++ code snippet from {cite}`ug1399`:
+* By default, Vitis HLS automatically pipelines a loop.
+We may also invoke loop pipelining by using [`#pragma HLS pipeline`](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-pipeline) as shown in the following C++ code snippet from {cite}`ug1399`:
   ```c++